Citrus

 Perfect Pairings

-Bright acidity cuts through floral sweetness and prevents cloying, adds freshness
+Bright acidity cuts through richness and prevents floral flavor from becoming cloying; adds freshness

 Bright acidity reinforces the cheese's tangy character while adding freshness and cutting through its richness